sonoalex/misalia-tawasi-characterization-arab-andalusian-music/README.md

 ## Description

-This repository the code the support for the paper created on **AMPLAB - (Ethno) Musicology Subject**
+This repository is the code support for the paper created on **AMPLAB - (Ethno) Musicology Subject**

 ## Installation